Nathanduggan/student-scribble-app/README.md

     - Type in your name.
 If nothing is entered an error will come after you click the sign-up Button.
     - Type your email.
 Again an error will pop up if nothing is entered or if the '@' Symbol isn't included.
-    - When the user clciks in the email, name or questions box, the background will turn grey in color and once the user starts to type the text will be in white.
+    - When the user clicks in the email, name or questions box, the background will turn grey in colour and once the user starts to type the text will be in white.
     - I have tested the Emailjs with multiple email address on all screen sizes and received every email to my email address: Nathan.duggan0@gmail.com